S3Puzzle/Research/RunnerResearch.md

-# What can a self-hosted git runner add to my project?
+# What can a self-hosted git runner add to my projects?

 ## Question exploration